Haitian Navy: Culture

-Personnel

 Training and Formation

 Haitian Ambassador to Argentina, Dr. Vilbert Bélizaire, secured scholarships with the Escuela Naval Militar of the Argentine Navy, an initiative in collaboration with the Haitian Ministry of defense with the objective of reinforcing the Haitian Armed Forces.
 Haitian cadets have attended and graduated from the officer school, the NCO school, and the professionals program, as part of an interinstitutional agreement signed between both countries.
 A handful of cadets are still in Argentina receiving military education and training.

 As part of defense cooperation signed between the governments of Haiti and Colombia, the Colombian Navy will be training 250 Haitian sailors.
 Colombian minister of Defense Pedro Arnulfo Sánchez announce the commander-in-chief of the Armed Forces of Haiti, Lieutenant general Derby Guerrier, will travel with the designated commander of the Haitian Navy to Colombia to assess, observe the training grounds and set the timeline to begin basic training.
-The training will done on Colombian soil, likely in Barranquilla.
 The cost of this training will be covered mostly by Colombia, via the Agencia de la Presidencia para la Cooperación Internacional.
-International partners line the United States, France, the United Kingdom, the Netherlands, and the Dominican Republic, may also contribute to this project.
+International partners like the United States, France, the United Kingdom, the Netherlands, and the Dominican Republic, may also contribute to this project.
 The training is anticipated to cost USD $2.5 million along with the other branches being trained.
+The Colombian Navy committed to training 250 recruits starting late 2025.

+As of July 2025, the Haitian Navy has a strength of a dozen personnel, all officers and non-commissioned officers who graduated from the Escuela Naval Militar of the Argentine Navy.
+In a meeting between Defense Minister Andresol and Argentine Chargé d'Affaires Pablo Andre Graziano in June 2026, the Argentine government made two spots available for Haitian cadets at the Naval Academy.